 We are happy to help you with these and any other questions – please contact us today to learn more.

 How Much Does a Rainwater Harvesting System Cost?

 A Rainwater Harvesting System’s cost varies depending on a number of factors including but not limited to:

 - Topography of land where tank will sit

 - Size and type of pad for tank (concrete vs gravel)

 - Length of runs for pipe between tank and house

-If you are interested in a potable (safe to drink) system that will supply your entire home, you will likely need a minimum of 13,000 gallons, but a more common size is 24,555 gallons.
+If you are interested in a potable (safe to drink) system that will supply your entire home, you will likely need a minimum of 20,000 gallons, but the most common size is 30,000 gallons.
 These systems will require a pump and a filtration system as well as underground trunk lines and pressurized lines feeding back into the home.

 If you are only interested in collecting rainwater for irrigation purposes, you can use a much smaller system.
 These systems do no require a pump or filtration, and can be situated directly underneath the gutter downspouts.
 This will eliminate potentially costly trenching.